josecm99/Codepath-Twitter/README.md

 However, I was able to finish the required user stories and implement a few of the optional stories before the deadline

+Finally, I was unable to add User details to the ComposeActivity since I could not find a way to use the API to get the authenticating user's information (screen_name, name, and profile_picture).
+But the Tweet implementation all works correctly, and there are TextViews and ImageViews there as placeholders.

 ## Open-source libraries used